Polestar 2 electric sedan to feature 350-mile range, 405 horsepower

 "If we’re looking at a market worth 30 million cars within seven years, it isn’t going to be niche, it’s going to be mainstream.
 So you just design a great-looking car—not one with a big blue flash down the side," he said.

 The Polestar 2's final design will likely mirror the Volvo 40.2 concept, which rides on Volvo's Compact Modular Architecture (CMA) platform for compact cars.
 After the 2, Polestar will launch the 3, which will be a larger electric crossover SUV model.

-The Polestar 2 will likely debut sometime in 2019.
+The Polestar 2 is expected to debut next March at the 2019 Geneva auto show.
+The Polestar 3 is slated to arrive around 2022.

 Email This Page